CMSgov/bcda-static-site/src/_pages/v3/partially-adjudicated-claims-data-v3.md

 #### Matching multiple EOBs to the same claim

 In v3, claims are automatically deduplicated within a source system.
-You will no longer need to deduplicate multiple versions of a claim within the same System-Type.
+You won't need to deduplicate multiple versions of a claim within the same System-Type.

 However, if you are receiving claims with the `SharedSystem` System-Type AND claims with the `NationalClaimsHistory` System-Type, then it is possible to receive two versions of the same claim as two different ExplanationOfBenefit resources.